VPAC/matappprog/matappprog.md

 `Type 'vignette("FOO", package="PKG")' to inspect entries 'PKG::FOO'.`

 Often HPC systems are deliberately designed not have a pre-installed x-windows environment, for a number of resource and security reasons.
-TO view binary documents they should be copied to a local machines (e.g., by using scp, Filezilla etc) for viewing.
+To view binary documents they should be copied to a local machines (e.g., by using scp, Filezilla etc) for viewing.

 ```
 > vignette("sandwich", package="sandwich")